A&R Terminal Railroad

-The A&R Terminal Railroad (ARTR) is a Class III American terminal railroad that serves Morris Transload of Morris, Illinois.
+The A&R Terminal Railroad (reporting mark ARTR) is a Class III American terminal railroad that serves Morris Transload of Morris, Illinois.
 ARTR is owned by Quantix (formerly A&R Logistics) and began operations on January 1, 2010.
 Its main commodity is transloadable products.
 ARTR interchanges traffic with Canadian National Railway.

 The total mileage of track the ARTR owns is approximately 6.25 miles (10.06km).